Ezjfc/Ezjfc/README.md

 I am a fancier of Sublime Text and Vim, my setups are respectively <a href="https://github.com/Endermanbugzjfc/sublime-text-config">here</a>
 and <a href="https://github.com/Endermanbugzjfc/nvim-config">there</a>.
-I have experience with JetBrains IDEs and currently use NvChad daily.
+I have experience with JetBrains IDEs and currently use NvChad ordinarily.
-Sometimes, VSCode via GitHub Codespace is my secondary choice when my device is unavailable.
+Occasionally, VSCode via GitHub Codespace is my secondary choice when my device is unavailable.

 For version control,
-I use both Git CLI and Sublime Merge depending on the situation.
+I use Git CLI or Sublime Merge depending on the situation.
 </p>
     <h4>Operating System</h4>
 <p>